 According to the research, meditation just may be the best long-term solution if you’re bipolar.

 In one study, participants with manic depressive disorder experienced improved executive functioning, memory, and ability to initiate and complete tasks.

 The study showed that an increased awareness of thoughts, feelings and sensations helped to decrease depression and increase cognitive functioning.
-Mindfulness was seen as the key to an mproved way of life for people with bipolar disorder.
+Evidence shows that the best way for sufferers to improve their quality of life is by using bipolar meditation techniques.

 How Meditation for Bipolar Disorder Works